-It’s no new revelation that half of all men will experience hair loss at some stage in their life.
-The most unfortunate hand is of course to those who lose it earlier than a majority of men.
+Half of all men will experience hair loss at some stage in their life.
+The most unfortunate hand of luck is of course to those who lose it earlier than a majority of men.

-Well according to the latest findings from a British hair research company HairClone, the solution may have been found in something called ‘hair banking’.
+Well according to British hair research company HairClone, the solution may have been found in something called ‘hair banking’.

 The theory is as radical and legitimate as it sounds.
 Existing hair follicles are ‘banked’, cloned and then re-used later on in life as the patient experiences baldness.
 HairClone believes that millions of adults will be able to extract the follicles from their scalp and put it into storage.